Clothing & personal items

 • Non-Resident Firearms Declaration (RCMP 5589 / CAFC 909 form signed at customs)

-• Cashier’s/Travelers Checks and USD Cash (used to pay trophy fees, gratuities)
+• Cashier’s Checks and USD Cash (used to pay trophy fees, gratuities)

 • Headlamp or Flashlight (bring extra batteries)